quantiota/AI-Agent-Farm/doc/it-admin/nginx/gpuserver/README.md

 ### QuestDB Authentication with Nginx

-Create a Username and Password with the command
+Create a Username and Password using Apache Utilities

 ```
-sudo htpasswd -c /usr/local/etc/nginx.htpasswd questdb
+sudo htpasswd -c /etc/nginx/.htpasswd questdb

 ```